orange-fritters/planet-a/README.md

 Geological disasters such as earthquakes, volcanoes, or landslides make buildings or roads in downtown areas lost, or buildings are newly built in the process of disaster recovery.
-The purpose of the ***Planet A: Geological Disaster Section*** is to develop a deep learning model that can detect changes in urban areas using satellite images Specifically, The geological disaster problem is to detect changes in five cities with unknown answers through  15 types of channel data (various satellite bandwidth data) taken from 19 cities. [[A1]](##Reference) To solve the problem, We applied the multimodality of [[A3]](##Reference) to the Combination of Siamese network and NestedUNet structure
+The purpose of the ***Planet A: Geological Disaster Section*** is to develop a deep learning model that can detect changes in urban areas using satellite images.
+Specifically, The geological disaster problem is to detect changes in five cities with unknown answers through  15 types of channel data (various satellite bandwidth data) taken from 19 cities. [[A1]](##Reference) To solve the problem, We applied the multimodality of [[A3]](##Reference) to the Combination of Siamese network and NestedUNet structure